3MFConsortium/spec_materials/3MF Materials Extension.md

 A 2D texture resource provides information about texture image data, found via the provided path reference, which MUST also be the target of a 3D Texture relationship from the 3D Model part.

+**contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
+Thumbnail](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#61-thumbnail) section.

 The following table shows the logical interpretation of possible input pixel layouts.
 The meaning of symbols is as follows: R – red, G – green, B – blue, A – alpha, Y – grayscale.

 For example, if the specification says that a certain value is sampled from the texture’s R channel, but the referenced texture is only monochromatic then grayscale channel is interpreted as the R color channel.
 Similarly, color values sampled from a monochromatic texture are interpreted as if all R, G, B color channels shared the same grayscale value.